 - Construction.
-Construction workers use power tools, heavy machinery and equipment on a daily basis and are often subjected to inclement weather and the risk of falling from heights.
-In some cases, construction workers come into frequent contact with electrical currents, caustic chemicals, open flames or other heat sources.
+Construction workers use power tools, heavy machinery, and equipment on a daily basis and are often subjected to inclement weather and the risk of falling from heights.
+In some cases, construction workers come into frequent contact with electrical currents, caustic chemicals, open flames, or other heat sources.

 - Oil industry.
 Oil field workers work at heights and around heavy equipment.
-They are at risk of injury from fires and explosion as well as contact with heavy equipment.
+They are at risk of injury from fires and explosions as well as contact with heavy equipment.
 Truck accidents and other motor vehicle accidents are the leading cause of fatalities in the oil and gas industry.

 - Manufacturing.
 Machinery in manufacturing plants poses a risk of trapping or crushing a worker’s arms or legs between moving parts.
 Some factory workers may be exposed to toxic chemicals or sources of radiation, as well.

 - Drivers and business travelers.
 Many workers whose jobs include driving or travel suffer work-related injuries in traffic accidents while on the job.